 If you need to change your home library due to a recent move, you will need to go to your new home library and request the change be made to your account.
 Changing your pick up location in your account will not change your registered home library.

-Accounts may be suspended and library card blocked when items are overdue or money is owed.
+Accounts may be suspended and library card blocked when items are lost or money is owed.
 Causes for blocked cards include:

-- When there are fines and fees from a previous calendar year (All accounts must be paid in full by the end of each calendar year before items may be borrowed in a new calendar year).
+- When there are fees from a previous calendar year (All accounts must be paid in full by the end of each calendar year before items may be borrowed in a new calendar year).

 - When there are 4 or more items with a status of ‘claimed returned’